 When Analytics collects measurement data, all IP lookups are performed on EU-based servers before forwarding traffic to Analytics servers for processing.

 Google Analytics 4 collects all data from EU-based devices (based on IP-geo lookup) through domains and on servers based in the EU before forwarding traffic to Analytics servers for processing.

 If you currently use a Content Security Policy (CSP), update your configurations (img-src and connection-src directives) to allow the following domains used by Analytics:

 When you activate Google signals, you have the option to enable or disable collection of those signals on a per-region basis.
 If you edit Google-signals settings and disable collection for a region, then Analytics maintains any historical data that you've collected but no additional data is collected from the time of the change forward.
-If you disable collection of Google-signals data, you will not have access to cross-platform reporting, remarketing lists based on Analytics data, advertising reporting features, or demographics and interests.
+If you disable collection of Google-signals data, you will not have access to remarketing lists based on Analytics data, advertising reporting features, or demographics and interests.
 Learn how to Activate Google signals for Google Analytics 4 properties.

 If you deactivate Google signals, then remarketing is not available for the impacted regions.
-In addition, cross-device and EVC modeling volume is significantly reduced for disabled regions.
 Downstream conversion modeling and reporting in linked Google Ads accounts is also impacted.